lightlace/cpp-docs.de-de/docs/standard-library/function-class.md

 ### <a name="parameters"></a>Parameter

-`Fty` Die zu umschließende Funktionstyp.
+*Fty* der zu umschließende Funktionstyp.

-`Ax` Die Allocator-Funktion.
+*AX* die Zuweisungsfunktion.

 ## <a name="remarks"></a>Hinweise